 Mozart played both violin and viola, and wrote his Sinfonia Concertante for those two instruments in 1779 after a trip to Paris and Mannheim, where the form was popular.

 You can hear Philadelphia Orchestra First Associate Concertmaster Juliette Kang and Principal Violist C.J.
-Chang, play Mozart's Sinfonia Concertante for Violin, Viola and Orchestra on The Philadelphia Orchestra In Concert broadcast on November 24th at 1 PM on WRTI 90.1.
+Chang, play Mozart's Sinfonia Concertante for Violin, Viola and Orchestra on The Philadelphia Orchestra In Concert broadcast on May 24th at 1 PM on WRTI 90.1, and Monday May 25th at 7 PM on WRTI HD-2.

 What's a sinfonia concertante?
 It's a work that has elements of both a concerto and a symphony.
 It's similar to a concerto in that it features soloists playing with an orchestra.
 It's like a symphony in that the solo lines "are somewhat embedded in the orchestra," which also has "a prominent part," says soloist Juliette Kang.